mindee/mindee-api-nodejs/docs/bank_account_details_v2.md

 ### String Field
 The text field `StringField` only has one constraint: it's **value** is a `string` (or `undefined`).

-## Custom Fields
+## Specific Fields
-Custom Fields implement their own definitions & variables, and usually don't inherit from standard fields.
+Fields which are specific to this product; they are not used in any other product.

 ### Basic Bank Account Number Field
 Full extraction of BBAN, including: branch code, bank code, account and key.